MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_UET_TMS_AdobeLaunch.md

    1. Click **Save**.
 1. In your Launch Admin Console, go to the **Extensions** tab and click **Catalog**.
 1. Search for "Microsoft Advertising UET Tag" and click **Install**.
-1. In the **Install Extension** page, input your Microsoft Advertising UET tag ID and modify the settings for the tag (enable navigation timing metrics, conversion tracking cookie, update global event tracking name — we recommend keeping the default setting for performance setting and cookie).
+1. In the **Install Extension** page, input your Microsoft Advertising UET tag ID and modify the settings for the tag (enable navigation timing metrics, conversion tracking cookie, update global event tracking name â€” we recommend keeping the default setting for performance setting and cookie).

    > [!NOTE]
    > You can find your UET tag by selecting **Conversion Tracking** > **UET tags** in your Microsoft Advertising account.